-Most think that the battle lasted only half and hour.
-That is the time it took for the combined Sioux and Cheyenne forces to wipe out the remnants of General George Armstrong Custer‘s detached forces after they'd retreated to “Last Stand Hill.”
+Most think that the battle of the Little Bighorn lasted only half an hour.
+That is the time it took for the combined native American Lakota and Cheyenne forces to wipe out the remnants of General George Armstrong Custer‘s detached forces after they'd retreated to “Last Stand Hill.”
 But the entire battle at the Little Bighorn River actually lasted two days.
 The battle was a clear victory for the Plains Indians, but not the complete massacre that a superficial understanding of the battle would lead you to believe.

 There is a long road, about five miles, between the Last Stand Hill, where Custer was killed, and the hilltops where the Union Army forces under his subordinate officers Major Marcus Reno and Captain Frederick Benteen were able to dig in enough to hold off the attacks.

 In addition to the connecting road, there are two walking paths, each about half a mile long, with signs which explain the flow of the battle.
-At the trail heads there are brochures which you can buy (or borrow for the length of your walk.)
-The brochures do a great job of telling you what happened as you walk among the white headstones placed where soldiers fell–and the few red colored ones where Cheyenne and Sioux warriors fell.
+At the trail heads, there are brochures which you can buy (or borrow for the length of your walk.)
+The brochures do a great job of telling you what happened as you walk among the white headstones placed where soldiers fell–and the few red colored headstones where Cheyenne and Sioux warriors fell.

 There is a relative dearth of the red markers for two reasons: fewer Indians were killed, and they carried off their dead after the battle while the soldiers were left to bloat in the summer sun until Army burial details came upon the battlefield days later.
+According to accounts by Indians at the battle, 31 Indian warriors were killed.
+Seven were Cheyenne, 24 were Lakota.

 There is a concentration of white markers, of course, at Last Stand Hill.
 But what is surprising and striking are the other scattered concentrations of markers.
 There are several below the hill where soldiers were cut down as they tried to escape the massacre on the hill.
 There were others in a gully where another group tried to sneak away.
 And there were several spread along the ridge between the two main battle sites as soldiers were caught and killed as they tried to move between the two commands of Custer and Reno.